 The study area is shown on the “Study Area” figure at the link below.
 The study area encompasses the majority of private domestic and stock wells and several springs that DEQ identified for sampling.

 Based on Workgroup #3 meetings in April 2018 and after review of the data from the 2017 private water well sampling, a number of potential data gaps were identified by workgroup members and the consultant.
-To address these data gaps the WDEQ collected additional samples from 13 previously sampled water wells and one spring, collected initial samples from 5 additional water wells in accordance with the October 2017 sampling list, collected 3 surface water samples (2 stream samples and one spring), and measured water levels in conjunction with the State Engineer’s Office on sampled water wells (if accessible).
-WDEQ is currently reviewing the analytical data and will be providing a copy of their results to each landowner in early September.
+To address these data gaps the DEQ collected additional samples from 13 previously sampled water wells and one spring, collected initial samples from 5 additional water wells in accordance with the October 2017 sampling list, collected 3 surface water samples (2 stream samples and one spring), and measured water levels in conjunction with the State Engineer’s Office on sampled water wells (if accessible).

-Questions regarding this effort can be directed to Nicole Twing at Nicole.email@example.com or 307-777-8275.
+Questions regarding this report can be directed to Nicole Twing at Nicole.email@example.com or 307-777-8275.

 For a list of Fact Sheets regarding Common Contaminants found in groundwater, please click here.

 The structure of the working groups, members of the Executive Committee and Working Groups and the task for the specified working group can be downloaded here.